Reckong Peo

 Sort your onward transport at the HRTC bus stand

-30 min to 1 hourThe HRTC bus stand is the main transport hub for the district.
-Buses connect to Shimla (roughly 10 hours), Rampur, and onward toward Kaza in Spiti (one daily morning bus, when the road is open).
-Local buses and shared taxis run to Kalpa (approximately 7 to 10 km, 20 to 30 minutes) and down to Karcham for the Sangla Valley turnoff.
+30 min to 1 hourThe HRTC bus stand connects Reckong Peo to Shimla (roughly 10 hours), Rampur, and Kaza in Spiti (one daily morning bus when the road is open, generally late May to mid October).
+Local buses and shared taxis run to Kalpa (7 km uphill, 20 to 30 minutes) and down to Karcham for the Sangla Valley turnoff.
 If you are doing the Kinnaur circuit by public transport, this is where you plan your next move.
+Check schedules at the stand, as timings shift seasonally.

 Stock up at the main market